SarahC233/SarahC233/README.md

 ## 🎯 Career Aspirations

-I am excited about roles in software development that allow me to leverage my skills in both front-end and back-end technologies.
+I am excited about roles in development that allow me to leverage my skills in both front-end and back-end technologies.
 I am particularly interested in positions that involve problem-solving, continuous learning, and contributing to innovative projects.

 ## 💬 Let's Connect